Khrystyna Zhyvago

 Anxiety affects the quality of your life, making it hard to make choices and look to the future with peace of mind.

-Someone close to you has begun to change in personality and/or behavior.
+Someone close to you has begun to change in personality and/or behaviour.

 You worry that you are losing a loved one and don't know where to turn.